The following information is subject to change throughout the internship year.

 Supervisor(s) for the PTC Clinic and Rotation: Chris Mauro, PhD, David Goldston, PhD, Nicole Heilbron, PhD

 II.
 PEDIATRIC PSYCHOLOGY CONCENTRATION

 Primary interns in this concentration generally spend 70% of their time engaged in Pediatric Psychologylinical work and the remaining time on at least two of the rotations under the Child Clinical concentration.
 The role of Pediatric Psychology at Duke is to assess neuropsychological and behavioral changes secondary to disease processes, treatment regimen, as well as to assess the child and parent coping and adjustment.
 These assessments are done in the context of a weekly outpatient clinic at the Duke Child and Family Study Center; via consultation-liaison in the Duke Children's Hospital; and in the context of the Duke Specialty Clinics.

 The Pediatric Psychology Service is composed of medical psychology faculty, post-doctoral fellow, interns, clinical psychology graduate students, psychodiagnostic technicians, and support staff who work in a hierarchical supervision model.

 Current research by pediatric psychology faculty focuses on coping with chronic childhood illness and on the cognitive and behavioral changes associated with disease processes and treatment.
 Interns have the opportunity to participate in these projects.

-Supervisor: Melanie J. Bonner, Ph.D
+Supervisor for Pediatric Psychology: Melanie J. Bonner, Ph.D